 Over the years we all grind and clench our teeth to some degree.
 This means that our bites are changing and eroding at different rates.
 When you look at someone with severe bruxism (tooth grinding), they have lost significant amounts of tooth height.
 This can lead to thin enamel, enamel fractures, tooth decay, and tooth sensitivity all of which are good reasons to consider a bite reconstruction.
 When tooth erosion is present, even if it is just from normal wear and chewing, it can still be a good reason to consider a full mouth reconstruction as long as it is non-invasively done.

 A classical bite reconstruction would mean that the dentist is grinding down all of your teeth, healthy or not, and replacing all of them with crowns.
 This means that any of your teeth with decay or existing dental work are cleaned up and prepared for crowns.
 This also means that your healthy teeth without any issues are also ground down for crowns.
-If having your healthy teeth ground down just does not seem right to you there is good news.
+If having your healthy teeth ground down just does not seem right to you there is good news - non-invasive bite reconstruction.
 Nowadays there are dentists who prefer a non-invasive approach which means that healthy teeth are NOT ground down.

 Dr. Muslin is one of these dentists who feel passionately that grinding down healthy tooth structure is not in the best interest of the patient.
 Almost without exception he chooses to leave the healthy tooth entirely intact without any grinding at all.
 He then builds the new bite position by adding porcelain to the natural tooth structure.
 This preserves what is left of your teeth and adds back what you may have lost all without jeopardizing your health in any way.
 Even if you have a mouth full of crowns and only a few natural teeth Dr. Muslin’s approach is the same.
 Preserve everything that is healthy!